zhangzj1209/MLMSA/README.md

 ## 1. Installation
 * Download repository
-* Install dependencies: 'pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt'
+* Install dependencies: `pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`

 The author only provides part of dataset as examples.
 The codes for this study have been run successfully under PyCharm 2021.3.3 (Community Edition).
 * * obspy==1.3.0
 * * matplotlib==3.5.1